How Did The Great Gatsby Become a Classic?

 Wait, what?

-Yep, that’s correct.
-The Great Gatsby owes its vaunted position to the Second World War.
+Yes, that’s correct.
+The Great Gatsby owes its vaunted position to classic status to the Second World War.

 Here’s the short version of what happened.